RSCC Policies & Guidelines

 - Daily Parking Fees

-- Daily parking fees will not be allowed.
-However, if an employee is required to leave his/her office on College business and later returns the same day, the actual additional charge required to park will be reimbursed up to the maximum indicated in the Addendum.
+- If an employee is required to leave their office on college business and later returns the same day, the actual additional charge required to park will be reimbursed up to the maximum indicated (see Addendum).

-- Also, those employees required to utilize commercial parking facilities in the daily performance of duties, or while on travel status, will be allowed reimbursement for actual costs.
+- Those employees required to utilize commercial parking facilities in the daily performance of duties, or while on travel status, will be allowed reimbursement for actual costs.

-- Receipt is required if the fee exceeds the maximum indicated in the Addendum.
+- Receipt is required if the fee exceeds the maximum indicated per day in the Addendum.

 - Unnecessary meals and lodging expenses which are occasioned by the use of an automobile for reasons of the employee's personal convenience, or which are due to travel by an indirect route, will not be allowed.